PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Why Proper Inflatable Kayak Storage Matters More Than You Think?

-- Moisture and mold – The #1 kayak killer I see
+• Moisture and mold – The leading cause of kayak destruction I've witnessed

-- UV damage – Even indirect sunlight degrades materials
+• UV damage – Even indoor indirect sunlight degrades materials over time

 Essential Pre-Storage Cleaning (Don't Skip This!)